 "Is it a real degree?
 Can I get financial aid?"

 Listen up.
-When you are in LifeTrack, YOU ARE A REAL STUDENT of the University of Alabama.
-You have access to financial aid and all the services all the other students have access to.
-Your diploma will be the same as all the students who attend on campus.
-You will walk across that stage and shake the university president’s hand.
-And most importantly you will learn more than you ever thought possible.
+When you are in LifeTrack, you are a real student of the University of Alabama.
+You have access to financial aid and all the same services provided to other students.
+You will join thousands of other students earning a degree from the College of Arts and Sciences which is the largest college on the UA campus.
+Your diploma will be the same as all the students who attend The University of Alabama.
+You will walk across that stage and shake the university president's hand.
+And most importantly, you will learn more than you ever thought possible.

 We're looking forward to talking with you and beginning this adventure together.
 Learn on!